metalfa/Greendizer/README.md

 - Replit testnet + faucet

 ## Getting started
-**Just press the `Run ▶️` button!**

-- You should only need to do this once (and might take like 15s).
-This will install all relevant packages, start up the contract deployment UI, and compile your `contract.sol` file.

 - `contract.sol` will automatically recompile whenever you edit it, and all your contracts inside of this file will be available to deploy from the UI.